cine, grading, Rants, video

 Read on below for this long non-startup (but hey – still full of tech & geekery) post.

-A lot going on under the hood here.
+A lot (aka way too much, time to roll back some) going on under the hood here.

 Continue reading